salorh/data_bootcamp_final_project/README.md

 # Data Bootcamp Final Project

-This project was completed by Deven Patnaik, Catherine Sang, and Salomon Ruiz in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2021.
+This project was completed by Deven Patnaik in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2021.
 I certify that the NYU Stern Honor Code applies to this project.

 In particular, I have: